-Sunil is an associate professor at the Robert H. Smith School of Business at University of Maryland in the Decision, Operations and Information Technologies Department.
-He earned his Ph.D. at the Ross School of Business, University of Michigan and an engineering degree from IIT, Roorkee.
-Prior to pursuing the Ph.D., he worked for about ten years in engineering, marketing and general management positions with Tata steel and Tata Ryerson.
+Dr. Sunil Mithas is a professor in the Robert H. Smith School of Business at the University of Maryland and the author of the book Digital Intelligence: What Every Smart Manager Must Have for Success in an Information Age.
+He earned his PhD from the Ross School of Business at the University of Michigan and an engineering degree from IIT, Roorkee.
+Before pursuing his PhD, he worked for nearly ten years in engineering, marketing, and general management positions with the Tata group.

 - Mithas, S., and Lucas, H.C.
 "Are Foreign IT Workers Cheaper?
 U.S. Visa Policies and Compensation of Information Technology Professionals," Management Science (56:5) 2010, pp 745-765.

 - Fornell, C., Mithas, S., and Morgeson, F.V.
 "The Economic and Statistical Significance of Stock Returns on Customer Satisfaction," Marketing Science (28:5) 2009, pp 820-825.

 - Mithas, S., and Krishnan, M.S.
 "From association to causation via a potential outcomes approach," Information Systems Research (20:2) 2009, pp 295-313

 - Mithas, S., Jones, J.L. and Mitchell, W. "Buyer intention to use Internet-enabled reverse auctions: The role of asset specificity, product specialization, and non-contractibility," MIS Quarterly (32:4) 2008, pp 705-724

 - Ramasubbu, N., Mithas, S., Krishnan, M.S., and Kemerer, C.F.
 "Work Dispersion, Process-Based Learning and Offshore Software Development Performance," MIS Quarterly (32:2) 2008, pp. 437-458